dcarorod/42cursus/README.md

-# libft
+# 42 Cursus
- A collection of functions for my 42 cursus
+ My parcours at 42 School